AlanCristhian/statically/README.md

 ## Help me

-Im not native english speaker, so you can helpme with the documentation.
+I am not a native english speaker, so you can help me with the documentation.
-Also I not convinced about the module name.
+Also I am not convinced about the module name.
 The `typed` decorator can compile functions or classes without type declarations.

-Feel free to sendme a pull request or open an issue.
+Feel free to send me a pull request or open an issue.